 Vernier's stand alone device is LabQuest.
 This impressive colorful touchscreen device is $329, but it comes with the emulator software.

-So if your school, or even if it just you using the TI-Nspire Software, or if you just have some students with the TI-Nspire, what should you get?
+So if your school, or even if it is just you using the TI-Nspire Software, or if you have some students with the TI-Nspire, what should you get?

 I'll try to answer this in more detail next time...